ax.plot

 Struct for plot data, including both in-sample and out-of-sample arms

-in_sample: Dict[str, PlotInSampleArm]
+in_sample: dict[str, PlotInSampleArm]

 Alias for field number 1

-metrics: List[str]
+metrics: list[str]

 Alias for field number 0